CausalFlip: A Benchmark for LLM Causal Judgment Beyond Semantic Matching: Implicit Causal Reasoning

 \section{Implicit Causal Reasoning}

-In the previous section, we have proposed \textbf{CausalFlip} benchmark that introduces spurious semantic correlation between \emph{causal question semantics} and \emph{labels} such that model trained based on \emph{semantic pattern matching} fails to encourage the development of new LLM \emph{training strategies} to reason on \emph{causal structures}.
-In this section, we propose a new strategy, implicit causal reasoning, to reduce the explicit-CoT's reliance on spurious and explicit semantic correlations in causal questions.
+In the previous section, we have proposed \textbf{CausalFlip} benchmark that introduces spurious semantic correlation between \emph{causal question semantics} and \emph{labels} such that a model trained based on \emph{semantic pattern matching} fails, encouraging \emph{training strategies} to reason on \emph{causal structures}.
+In this section, we apply the strategy, implicit causal reasoning, to reduce the explicit-CoT's reliance on spurious, explicit semantic correlations in causal questions.